Water-Melon/Melang/docs/pipe.md

-Pipe provides an approach to send a data set from C layer to script layer.
+The pipe provides a way for the C level to communicate with the script level.